 These are not all the possible side effects of Anoro Ellipta.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Anoro Ellipta.

 Things to know about Anoro Ellipta

-Anoro Ellipta should not be used if you have a severe hypersensitivity to milk proteins or if you have demonstrated hypersensitivity to umeclidinium, vilanterol, or any of the other ingredients in this medication.
+Anoro Ellipta should not be used if you have a severe allergy to milk proteins, umeclidinium, vilanterol, or any other ingredients in this drug.1

 Before using Anoro Ellipta, tell your doctor if you have:1